dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

 This will trigger a brick-replacement in GlusterFS. heketi will transparently create new bricks for each brick on the device to be deleted.
 The replacement operation will be conducted with the new bricks replacing all bricks on the device to be deleted.
 The new bricks, if possible, will automatically be created in zones different from the remaining bricks to maintain equal balancing and cross-zone availability.

+&#8680; Check again the volumes topology directly from GlusterFS

+    oc rsh glusterfs-52hkc

+    gluster volume info vol_3ff9946ddafaabe9745f184e4235d4e1

+You will notice that `Brick3` is now a different mount path, but on the same node.

+If you cross-check again the new bricks mount path with the heketi topology you will see it's indeed coming from a different device.
+The remaining device in `node-6.lab`, in this case `/dev/vdc`

+!!!
+Note
+    Device removal while maintaining volume health is possible in heketi as well.
+Simply delete all devices of the node in question as discussed above.
+Then the device can be deleted from heketi with `heketi-cli device delete <device-uuid>`

 ---